 This is where Potential Energy is different.
 Available as a two‐day course for eight participants, or a three-hour interactive workshop for as many attendees as can be accommodated.
 Potential Energy focuses on how presenters build relationships with their audiences and use their internal and external resources to create impact.
 Requiring some safe group participation, it strips away many of the myths that surround public speaking.
 By exploring and exposing what we do intellectually, emotionally and physically when we communicate effectively, the course brings to life the fundamental principles of live communication, illustrates in a practical way how we naturally and consistently fulfill them, and leaves attendees with memorable concepts and practical exercises with which to approach presentations in the future; be they the next day, month or year.

 The seminar is designed as an energizing and accessible session often delivered in conjunction with its companion courses about presentation preparation (In the Wings), confidence (An Impostor Calls) or vocal control (Specific Heat Capacity).
 Whilst the two-day course provides a more detailed exploration of the landscape of presenting as well as evidence based feedback through use of video recordings.
 Any further content will be in direct response to concerns articulated or feedback received by attendees during the course.
-It should be noted that the course and workshop discuss the behaviours and decisions required of an outstanding performance, as we firmly believe that presenting is not a skill to be developed, rather a series of choices to be made.
+It should be noted that the course and workshop discuss the behaviours and decisions required of an outstanding performance, as I firmly believe that presenting is not a skill to be developed, rather a series of choices to be made.